 Our languages and cognitive abilities expand as we learn new vocabularies and new values by talking to people and experiencing their relationships to nature that are unlike our own.
 Human language emerged within the Homo line because it was the only creature to embrace otherness as to actively explore for the sake of exploration; to seek encounters with otherness.
-As Homo erectus sailed to islands beyond the horizon it invented symbols and language to cope with the greater need for communal efforts to expand experiences.
 Language change is an indication of cultural change (and cultural change will change language).
 Together, they amplify our species ability to innovate and survive.
 All that we are is the result of our human embrace of the other, the love of alterity that makes us distinct from all other creatures.
-Alterity is one of our greatest fears.
-And yet it should be our greatest treasure.
+Alterity is one of our greatest fears and yet it should be our greatest treasure.